ZeroMemoryEx/Shellcode-Injector/README.md

 # Other Features

-* RtlSetProcessIsCritical used to protect the process from termination , any attempt to terminate the process will cause the windows to crash (Not Stable)
+* RtlSetProcessIsCritical used to protect the process from termination , any attempt to terminate it will cause the system to crash (Not Stable)

 # DEMO